electricmind/webcrawler/README.md

 Targeted getting information from a site
 -----------------------------------------
-The idea is quite simple: get the pages that are referred from initial one or its descendants.
-Unfortunately on a real site exists a lot of auxiliary pages that are linked to everywhere that leads a download process  off the topic after a second level of links.
-Usual solution is based on network analyze and works fine, but I use different approach: webcrawler is checking the distance between vectors of frequencies to estimate  priorities of
+The idea is quite simple: get the pages that are linked to an initial one or its descendants.
+Unfortunately a lot of auxiliary pages exists on real site that refers to everywhere that leads a download process off a subject after a second level of links.
+Usual solution uses a network analysis, but I implemented a different approach: Algorithm maintains a cluster of pages that are similar with initial one and follows links in order of a priority queue, where priority comes from comparison of page that contains a link against the cluster.
+It works fine: web crawler chooses similar pages even though it already got a few wrong ones, but requires a few tricks including online hierarchical clustering..
-links by the fact that they come out from pages similar with initial one.
-It works fine as well, but requires a few tricks, including hierarchical clustering.

 Hierarchical clustering
 -------------------------